isrreal/Triple-Roman-Domination-in-graphs/README.md

    git clone https://github.com/isrreal/Double-Roman-Domination-In-Graphs-meta-heuristics.git
 ### 2. Edit the File "graph.txt":

-The `graph.txt` file is essential for defining the structure of the graph, specifying both the **order** (the number of vertices).
+The `graph.txt` file is essential for defining the structure of the graph.
 It should be formatted in a way that clearly outlines the relationships between the vertices.

 1. **File Structure**:
-   - The first line should contain a no negative integer:
-     - `order_of_graph`: This represents the total number of vertices in the graph.
-2. **Edge List**:
+   **Edge List**:
       - Subsequent lines must list pairs of integers, each representing an edge between two vertices.
 Each pair indicates a direct connection between the specified vertices.

 **Example of `graph.txt`**: